Frey-mond/avocados/README.md

 ## Work Plan

 For working together on this project we have a [GitHub repository](https://github.com/Frey-mond/avocados).
-We are all going to be using VSCode and there is an automatic flake8 lintr that runs on every commit.
+We are all going to be using VSCode and there is an automatic flake8 linter that runs on every commit.
 If any of us runs into unexpected challenges, we have a group chat for communicating.